 Simulator

-1. two identified individuals suspected of being tiger poachers;
+1. the group of tiger poachers;

 3. Chinese consumers of tiger parts;